bixbydevelopers/capsule-sample-dice/README.md

 ## Overview

 This capsule provides companion code to the Bixby [Quick Start Guide](https://bixbydevelopers.com/dev/docs/get-started/quick-start).
-The capsule demonstrates throwing dice.
+The capsule simulates throwing dice.
 Throw any number of dice and choose how many sides the dice have.
 The capsule demonstrates use of [Concepts](https://bixbydevelopers.com/dev/docs/dev-guide/developers/modeling.modeling-concepts) and [Actions](https://bixbydevelopers.com/dev/docs/dev-guide/developers/modeling.modeling-actions).

 **Note:** This capsule is meant to be used with the [Quick Start Guide](https://bixbydevelopers.com/dev/docs/get-started/quick-start), which teaches you how to add training.
 Therefore, you cannot use natural language initially.
 However, you can use the following intent in the Simulator to test the capsule out-of-the-box: